BlackCloudConcepts/pictureperfect/README.md

 Resizing Script
 - In the root directory there is a resize.js file and an example directory renameexample containing some test images.
 The script provides a way to resize all the images in the specified folder automatically to a uniform width based a param passed into the call.
+- ImageMagick is used to perform the resizing.  http://www.imagemagick.org
+- To install ... yum install ImageMagick-devel.x86_64
+- You can also install from source http://www.imagemagick.org/script/install-source.php#unix, however you then need to deal with the delegates which are supported.
+Out of the box jpg and png are not supported.
+You would need to find the delegate libraries http://www.imagemagick.org/download/delegates/ and install the appropriate ones first.
+You can check the delegates with convert -list configure.

 To run script with parameters ...
 - node resize.js FULLPATHTOFOLDER SIZE